distributedlife/ensemble-website/source/views/modules.md

 ~~~

 #### Using Dependencies
-One important thing to remember when using dependencies.
-You can't use them **during the define phase**.
-I make no promises about the module load order.
-Because of this you can't use the dependency until all the modules have loaded.
+One important thing to remember when using dependencies: you can't use them **during the define phase**.
+I let you load modules in any order.
+Because of this you can't use a dependency until all the modules have loaded.
+I don't guarantee that it will be there.

 If you use your dependencies within the object you are returning, then you will be ok.
 Here is a code example that shows you the two places.